vanesascode/blog-node-express-ejs-mdbatlas-mvc/Readme.md

 ## 🔹 SERVER:

 In the app.js file we find a basic Express.js server that connects to a MongoDB database and sets up routes for a blog application.
 It sets the view engine to EJS (Embedded JavaScript) for rendering dynamic HTML templates.

-It sets up MIDDLEWARE functions:
+## 🔹 MIDDLEWARE:

+The server also sets middleware functions.
+They act as a bridge between the server and the application, allowing for additional processing and modifications to be made to the incoming request or outgoing response.

 - express.static('public') serves static files from the "public" directory.
 - express.urlencoded({ extended: true }) parses incoming request bodies.